Muirfield/pocketmine-plugins/LiveSigns/README.md

 # Changes

+* 1.1.0: new features
+  * Added query support
+  * Added variable substitutions (for colors) (Requested by @iDirtPlayzMC)
+  * We default to word wrap now.
+Wrappings supports color codes.
 * 1.0.1 : First update
   * Fixed FloatingTextParticle not updating text properly...
   * Added more info on commands
 * 1.0.0 : First submission

 # Copyright